“Heart of America” mural created at Santori Public Library

 The City of Aurora, Ward 2 Alderman Juany Garza and the Aurora Public Library are hosting artist Alejandro Loccoco of Guadalajara, Mexico as he paints a mural, titled “Heart of America,” at the Richard and Gina Santori Public Library of Aurora.

-The 13-foot by 40-foot mural is being painted on a west wall on the second floor of the library at 101 S. River St
+The 13-foot by 40-foot mural is being painted on a west wall on the second floor of the library at 101 S. River St. in downtown Aurora.

 When Loccoco arrived at the Aurora Public Library in early September, he hugged the wall on which he would create the mural, saying that he was happy the mural would be located indoors.